Bell, California: Cityhood

 Bell was incorporated as a city in 1927.
 Since its incorporation, the city of Bell has acquired land for public parks and the recreational program.
 The city also has constructed an adequate sewer system, widened all major streets, built a city hall, and provided fire department buildings, with the cooperation of the city of Maywood and the County of Los Angeles, the city of Bell constructed an indoor public swimming pool at Bell High School.

 The city's Chamber of Commerce is located at the historic James George Bell House, which serves as a meeting place and in addition, a museum showcasing artifacts from the city's founding family and period furniture.
 The house is open to the general public with free admission.

 In March 2007, the city of Bell held its first contested election for city council in almost a decade.
 The next election for City Council was held in March 2011, and included the recall of all the city council members save one, who was not re-elected.

 Oscar controversy

-In March 2000, Bell gained worldwide publicity, as the media announced that a shipment of 55 Oscar statuettes was stolen from a trucking company loading dock in Bell.
+In March 2000, it was reported that a shipment of 55 Oscar statuettes was stolen from a trucking company loading dock in Bell.
 In addition to the Los Angeles and Bell police departments, FBI art theft experts investigated.
 It was the second Oscar mishap within a short period, as earlier that month 4,000 Oscar ballots were misrouted.
 Coincidentally, the missing Oscar ballots were found by the post office in a Bell processing center.
 AMPAS Executive Director Bruce Davis was quoted as jokingly warning Billy Crystal, host of that year's Oscar ceremony, not to go near Bell because it "seems to be a Bermuda Triangle for Oscar things".